Danatts/Studies/Rust/data_types.md

   sign_in_count: 1,
 };

-// Access and modification of a data user1.email = String::from("anotheremail@example.com");
+// Access and modification of data user1.email = String::from("anotheremail@example.com");

 // Returning an instance from a function